3rd Sunday of Easter

 See resources, homilies, and more for the 3rd Sunday of Easter Year B readings here.

-- Second Reading – 1 John 2:1-5: If we sin, Jesus Christ, the righteous, advocates for us.
-He atoned for our sins, extending beyond us to the whole world.
-True knowledge of Him is demonstrated by obeying His commands.
+- Second Reading – 1 John 2:1-5: If we sin, Jesus speaks for us.
+He gave His life to take away our sins and the sins of the whole world.
+We show we know Him by doing what He says.

 Mass Readings for the 3rd Sunday of Easter Year C